 • By special permission, be one of the few people ever to explore Isla de los Estados (Staten Island), located at the extreme end of South America

 Tierra del Fuego is one of Patagonia’s crown jewels.
 We visit its newest and largest protected area: Karukinka Natural Park.
 Established in 2004 through a gift from Goldman Sachs, Karukinka is one of the largest donations ever made for conservation.
-We’re thrilled to have special permission from the Wildlife Conservation Society to visit this private reserve, which spans 1,160 square miles and harbors endangered culpeo fox, Andean condors, albatross, grebes, petrels, fulmars, shearwaters, and many other kinds of wildlife.
-We may explore Jackson Bay, backed by a skyline of rugged mountains and look or wildlife including black-browed albatross, which nest on one of the nearby small islands.
+We are thrilled to have special permission from the Wildlife Conservation Society to visit this private reserve, which spans 1,160 square miles and harbors the endangered culpeo fox, Andean condors, albatrosses, grebes, petrels, fulmars, shearwaters, and many other kinds of wildlife.
+We may explore Jackson Bay, backed by a skyline of rugged mountains, and look for wildlife including black-browed albatrosses, which nest on one of the nearby small islands.
 We may walk a trail to a lovely waterfall and look for elephant seals resting on not only the beach but also high in the grass meadows and even in the small river draining the valley inland.
-(B,L,D)

-We have been given special permission to visit extraordinary Staten Island, and our ship will be one of the only expedition ships ever allowed here.
-It’s a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and those who man the tiny naval observatory.
+We have been given special permission to visit extraordinary Staten Island, and our ship is one of the only expedition ships ever allowed here.
+It is a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and the staff of the tiny naval observatory.
 The island was named by Dutch explorers in 1615.
-Its mountainous, forested landscapes and rugged fjords are beautiful, and we’ll find a great deal of interest here.
-Our exact schedule will remain flexible to take best advantage of conditions.
-We’ll see southern rockhopper and Magellanic penguins, many other water birds, and fur seals and sea lions.
-We’ll also look for otters on our landings ashore, and we’ll see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
-There will be chances to walk in the southern beech forests.
+Its mountainous, forested landscapes and rugged fjords are beautiful, and there is much to discover here.
+Our exact schedule remains flexible to take best advantage of conditions.
+We search for southern rockhopper and Magellanic penguins, other waterbirds, fur seals, and sea lions.
+We also look for otters on our landings ashore, and we see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
+There are chances to walk in the southern beech forests.
 These days are bound to stand out as a unique chance to explore a very remote place.
-(B,L,D Daily)

 Itineraries are subject to change